turing-machines/BMC-Firmware/README.md

 For the best performance on macOS Docker-Desktop is recommended with the use of the currently `BETA` feature of `Docker VMM` as Virtual Machine.
 The `Apple Virtualization Framework` can cause Docker-Desktop to crash during a build.

+## Windows

+For building on Windows, both devcontainers can be used either the linux or darwin container.

+### Build Performance

+When building on Windows with Anti-Virus software present, it is important to understand that this can severly impact build speed as each file will be scanned during the build process.
+Furthermore, the on-access scanner of Anti-Virus software can cause build compiliation corruption.
+In order to bypass this, Windows users can use the macOS / darwin devcontainer, this will build according to the same build process in a volume and the developer can use the `git sync` command or `./scripts/sync.sh` to sync files between the host and the devcontainer.

 ## Scripts